Kanimozhi612/portfolio-simple-website/README.md

-# MY Portfolio Website | Kanimozhi
+# My Portfolio Website | Kanimozhi

 Welcome to my portfolio website!
 This is my personal portfolio website showcasing my skills and experience as a **Junior Web Developer**.
 The website consists of two pages: